sourav-oss/reactjs-alert/README.md

 ## How to use

-A simple React component that will pop up an alert and hide automatically after a while.
+A simple Reactjs component that will pop up an alert and hide automatically after a while.
 You can customize it with different props type in your code.

 To add this npm to your project run: